LaoArchAngel/fsw-wiki/fswdb.markdown

  * QA runs script against test database
  * QA approves branch
  * Branch is merged
+* Push your changes from the FswDB master branch to fswdev3.fsw database
 * Script may then be added to the [Change Log: SQL asana project](https://app.asana.com/0/30603980759983/list) and run in production